d-negatu/vibetune/README.md

 </div>

 ---
-Vibetune builds on the Spotify Web API and provides users end to end features to share their tracks and vibe with other Spotify listeners.
+Vibetune builds on third-party APIs and provides users end to end features to share their tracks and vibe with other music listeners.

-From token lifecycle management to vibe based matching and real-time track sharing, Vibetune is implemented with complex systems including user-generated content pipelines, pub/sub systems for live updates, OAuth authentication flows, Firestore  for session management, and Google Cloud Functions for scalable designs.

-Music streaming is solitary.
-Playlists are private.
-Discovery is algorithmic, not social.
-We aim to make music sharing as effortless as listening.
-As an open source project, we invite anyone passionate about software for open contirubtions.

 ---